NucleusPowered/site-v1/docs/modules/kit.md

 ## First Join Kits (Initial Inventory)

 Nucleus supports giving players items when they first join your server.
-The command `/firstjoinkit set` sets the contents of a player's initial inventory to whatever is in your inventory at the time you run that command, and the command `/firstjoinkit edit` allows you to modify the kit using a standard inventory window.

-To change the contents of the initial inventory, run `/firstjoinkit set` or `/firstjoinkit edit` again.
-To clear it, `/firstjoinkit clear`.
-You can see what is in the kit by running `/firstjoinkit`.
+Simply create a kit that contains the inventory you want to give the players when they first join, then run `/kit setfirstjoin [kitname] true`.

-This kit is not visible on `/kit list`.
+This kit is not visible on `/kit list`, is not redeemable more than once and does not have a cost by default.

 ## Per-Kit Permissions